.NET HELP

 Share:

-Ocelot API Gateway is a .NET library that implements the API gateway pattern commonly used in API gateways, to handle requests across multiple microservices.
-It acts as a lightweight API gateway, routing requests from clients to downstream service.
+Ocelot API Gateway is a .NET library that implements the API gateway pattern commonly used in API gateways to handle requests across multiple microservices.
+It acts as a lightweight API gateway, routing requests from clients to downstream services.
 This article provides an in-depth look at how the Ocelot API gateway sits between clients and downstream services, covering its installation, configuration, key features, and practical examples to demonstrate its capabilities.
-We'll also explore IronPDF and Ocelot API combined.
+We'll also explore IronPDF Overview and Ocelot API combined.

 What is Ocelot .NET?